All the articles from the July 2021 issue of The Structural Engineer.

 Mike Webster explains how Institution members will benefit from a change to CPD requirements that puts a greater emphasis on structural safety.

-This Technical Guidance Note introduces the analysis and design methods for post-fixed anchors and explains how they can be applied.
+This note introduces the analysis and design methods for post-fixed anchors and explains how they can be applied.

 The CPD module, sponsored by Farrat, discusses the use of structural thermal breaks to reduce energy transfer and loss between structurally loaded building details.